paradigm/vim-multicursor/README.md

 - The cmdline works, but like insert and visual mode it has limitations; you won't get to see things like the wildmenu.
 Additionally, output from commands such as |:ls| don't work.
-Commands which do not generate output, such as |:bn|, work fine.
+Note that cmdline commands are run for every cursor.
+This is not necessarily an "issue", as it is useful if one wants to run a :substitute at every cursor, but it is potentially confusing at first.

 - Multi-key normal-mode maps do not work.
 Insert-mode and visual-mode maps do work, although their end may not be recognized and they may not trigger